dinukaw007/cat-card-application/README.md

+# Cat Card Application

-# My approach of restructuring the code
+## My approach of restructuring the code
 I rearchitected the code structure by following some elements of Clean Architecture  and SOLID Principles.
 I Separated the program code into different layers such as Presentation Layer, Domain Layer (Business Logic) and Data Layer.
 Because of that, the code (business logic) is independent from database and framework and business logic can be easily test without considering UI or presentation layer.
 ###### Example:
 1. Currently, output files are saving to root folder.
 In future, if we have a requirement to save the file into the cloud, we can do that change without changing the business logic.
 Only we have to do is change the external adapter.